bryon82/SailwindRadRefinements/README.md

 ### Installation

-**If upgrading from version 1.0.3 or lower remove RadRefinements.dll from Sailwind/BepInEx/plugins.**
+If updating, remove RadRefinements folders and/or RadRefinements.dll files from previous installations.

-Place the entire unzipped RadRefinements folder into the Sailwind/BepInEx/Plugins folder.
+Extract the downloaded zip.
+Inside the extracted RadRefinements-\<version\> folder copy the RadRefinements folder into the Sailwind/BepInEx/Plugins folder.